Employee Development

 Promotes teamwork: One of the key benefits of employee coaching is that it helps promote teamwork.
 Coaching improves communication and collaboration between team members and helps individuals develop new skills and knowledge that can benefit the team.

-Employees feel appreciated and valued: It's a great way to show your employees that you care about them and developing their talents
+Employees feel appreciated and valued: It's a great way to show your employees that you care about them and develop their talents.

 Improves productivity and satisfaction: Employee coaching helps improve productivity and satisfaction by providing employees with the tools and knowledge they need to succeed.
 Coached employees know what is expected of them and are held accountable for their performance.
 Coaching also allows employees to learn new skills and improve their existing ones.
 This leads to a more productive and satisfied workforce.

 Reduce employee turnover rates: Most organizations don't know that half of their employees are one foot out of their company.
-Gallup shows that 48% of US employees are actively looking for other job opportunities.
+Gallup finds that 51% of US employees are actively looking for other job opportunities.
 Employee turnover is costly depending on the status and position of the employee:

 • It costs between 1.5 - 2X the employee salary to replace them,